Goodsprings, Nevada

 Goodsprings is an unincorporated community in Clark County, Nevada, United States.
-The Pioneer Saloon and the Goodsprings School house were both built in 1913 and are still in use to this day.
+The Pioneer Saloon and the Goodsprings Schoolhouse were both built in 1913 and are still in use to this day.
 The town was once a prosperous mining town before seeing a significant decline in the population.
 The population was 162 as of the 2020 census.
 Due to this, Goodsprings has been characterized as a ghost town.